Mikhail Chalykh: Late career comebacks

 In 2014, Chalykh participated in the Amateur Volgograd Kickboxing Open, it was his first fight after over two years away from the sport.

 In 2015, eight years after his last professional fight, at 31 years old, Chalykh decided to make his comeback heavier than he'd ever been at 85 kg against Moroccan, Samir Boukhidous on the undercard of Glory 20: Dubai.
 He lost by TKO in round 1 after getting knocked down twice.

 After this, he returned to the Amateur ranks where he participated in the National Tournament.
 He went 2–1 in the tournament, losing his third fight by, reportedly, controversial decision.
 Chalykh decided to sit out 2016 and not go to the World Championships.

 Two years after his last professional comeback, at 33 years old, Chalykh attempted another one as he had stated that he wants to fight in GLORY again.
 He was scheduled to face Filip Verlinden who had just challenged for the Enfusion Middleweight (85 kg) title.
 Chalykh won by unanimous decision.
-This was his first professional win in over ten years and it would be his last career win as he lost his last two fights in 2018 against Aurel Ignat and Belarusian Kickboxing Legend, Igor Bugaenko.
+This was his first professional win in over ten years and it would be his last career win as he lost his last two fights in 2018 against Aurel Ignat and top Belarusian kickboxer Igor Bugaenko.